J-Uptegraph/CORI-Robot/README.md

-# CORI [Co-operative Organizational Robotic Intelligence]
-# The Chore Robot
+# Meet CORI [Co-operative Organizational Robotic Intelligence] The Chore Robot

 **C.O.R.I.** stands for **Co-operative Organizational Robotic Intelligence** — a modular, ROS 2–based home assistant robot designed to automate household tasks like laundry sorting.
 This is a personal robotics R&D project focused on building a foundation for real-world autonomy and home integration.